XCOR Aerospace: XCOR Orbital

+reusable orbital launch system.
+The plan was to use a Boeing 767 as the carrier plane, a first stage with an uncertain number of kerosene-oxygen engines, and a second stage with three hydrogen-oxygen engines.
+Details are not public.

 Thermoplastic polymer development

 XCOR has developed Nonburnite, a cryo-compatible, inherently non-combustible composite material based on a thermoplastic fluoropolymer resin.
 Low coefficient of thermal expansion and inherent resistance to microcracking make it well suited to cryogenic tank use and also part of vehicle structure.
 As of February 2012, Nonburnite was to have been used in the tanks of the Lynx rocketplane.

 XCOR/ULA liquid-hydrogen, upper-stage engine development project

 In March 2011, United Launch Alliance (ULA) announced they had entered into a joint-development contract with XCOR for a flight-ready, 25000 to 30000 lbf cryogenic LH2/LOX upper-stage rocket engine.
 Partially as a result of positive results achieved from an earlier (2010) effort to develop a new aluminium alloy engine nozzle using innovative manufacturing techniques, ULA believes the new engine technology will save several hundred pounds of weight from the large engine and will "lead to significantly lower-cost and more-capable commercial and US government space flights."